Abstract

 The choice of smartphone technology and its ramifications

 The empirical material above exemplifies how the choice of the smartphone technology contributed to the specific forms of demonstration and intervention in the driving style study.
-The decision to go for the ‘cheap option’ of the smartphone sensors, which was considered to be ‘reliable enough’ (interview, Commercial Director,
+The decision to go for the ‘cheap option’ of the smartphone sensors, which was considered to be ‘reliable enough’ (interview, Commercial Director, Royal Direct, 31 March 2016), had ramifications for the further design of the experimental set-up.
+This required the manipulation of other technologies and devices to make the smartphone technology ‘fit’ in the experiment.
+To cope with data quality concerns, individual drivers were given no access to scores.
+This manipulation did not only include data generation and analysis technologies, but also entailed the (further) moulding of the study’s objects themselves, that is, the real-life economic actors as drivers, as we will illustrate next.

 Gradually unfolding driving style – Keeping the object of study triggered but alive

 The driving style study also included a specific ‘driving style coaching’ part.
 Driving style coaching is a recurring theme in experimental practices of behaviour-based personalisation, as it allows individuals to adjust their behaviour to a better drive or lifestyle (Meyers and Van Hoyweghen, 2018a).
 This form of ‘experimental manipulation’ was set up in such a way that it aimed at finding a balance in the attention of the users.
 When participants started the experiment and were offered the driving style study app, they did not receive access to all of its functionalities (e.g. measured indicators, driving style advice) from the very beginning.
 These functionalities were in fact presented gradually, one after the other.
 For all of the measured parameters – breaking, accelerating, cornering, speed and phone usage – a metric was calculated.
 These metrics were not made visible from the start (as would be the case with other car UBI products).
 There were good reasons to make these parameters not immediately visible: You could say on day one: ‘dear client, or dear driver, read this information and everything will be fine.’
 But that is not how it works.
-We chose first of all to make the participants feel at ease with the driving style parameters. (interview, Managing Director 2, The big challenge in such a project […] is to keep the participant triggered, if you are going to monitor solely through online technologies.
+We chose first of all to make the participants feel at ease with the driving style parameters. (interview, Managing Director 2, SafeDriveSave, 12 May 2016) The big challenge in such a project […] is to keep the participant triggered, if you are going to monitor solely through online technologies.
 People are not capable of changing their driving behaviour overnight.
 Driving behaviour is too complex for that. […] When it comes to driving behaviour there are a lot of aspects to be taken into account, step by step.
 Doing it at once is not smart because it would increase maybe the risk of accidents because people do not pay attention to the road.
-In the first phase you have to raise the awareness among the participants that they have a driving style, that it can be measured, and that it is relevant for their safety. (interview, Managing Director 2, After having established trust in these new functionalities, we are going to set some goals.
+In the first phase you have to raise the awareness among the participants that they have a driving style, that it can be measured, and that it is relevant for their safety. (interview, Managing Director 2, SafeDriveSave, 12 May 2016) After having established trust in these new functionalities, we are going to set some goals.
 Next, we start to expect some goals for the different subgroups.
 And by then we find ourselves in the last three months of the year already.
-And during those last three months, we are going to actively coach the participants. (interview, Managing Director 1,
+And during those last three months, we are going to actively coach the participants. (interview, Managing Director 1, SafeDriveSave, 25 April 2016)

 Action and reflection at work – The driving style study as a ‘happy failure’?